IsabelAlma/HCI584/README.md

 ## Project structure

 - TwitterSent1 - GUI version.py: Main file with GUI
-- TwitterSent1 - Elevated Version.ipynb: Standard access via Twitter Developer
+- TwitterSent1 - Essential Version.ipynb: Standard access via Twitter Developer

 ## Buy me a coffee
 Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this :)